 If both the scanning mesh STA and the discovered neighbor STA are HT STAs, the mesh STA uses the same BSSBasicMCSSet as the received Beacon or Probe Response frame indicates for the neighbor mesh STA.

-If both the scanning mesh STA and the discovered neighbor STA are VHT STAs, the mesh STA uses the same BSSBasicVHTMCS_NSSSet as the received Beacon or Probe Response frame indicates for the neighbor mesh STA.
+If both the scanning mesh STA and the discovered neighbor STA are VHT STAs, the mesh STA uses the same value for the Basic VHT-MCS and NSS Set field in its VHT Operation element as received in the Beacon or Probe Response frame from the neighbor mesh STA.

 CID 10055